ALM-Rangers/Offline-Test-Execution-Extension/README.md

 Review the [list of features and resolved issues of latest tools and extensions](https://aka.ms/vsarreleases) for information on the latest releases.

 Notices for certain third-party software included in this extension are provided here: [Third Party Notice](ThirdPartyNotice.txt).

+## Contribute
+Contributions are welcome.
+Here is how you can contribute:

+- Submit bugs and help us verify fixes
+- Submit pull requests for bug fixes and features and discuss existing proposals

+Please refer to [Contribution guidelines](.github/CONTRIBUTING.md) and the [Code of Conduct](.github/COC.md) for more details.

+[View Notices](https://marketplace.visualstudio.com/_apis/public/gallery/publisher/ms-devlabs/extension/OfflineTestExecution/latest/assetbyname/ThirdPartyNotice.txt) for third party software included in this extension.